Optimized Minimal 3D Gaussian Splatting: Method

 While this score captures global importance, it does not account for redundancy among closely-positioned Gaussians.
 In cases where multiple Gaussians are located in close proximity, their blending weights tend to be highly similar, thus naively thresholding them can lead to two potential issues: (1) abrupt performance degradation when all similar Gaussians are simultaneously removed, and (2) redundancy when multiple Gaussians with near-identical contributions are retained.

 To mitigate these issues, we propose incorporating a local distinctiveness metric into the importance computation.
-Specifically, we introduce an additional term that measures the appearance (static) feature similarity among neighboring Gaussians, ensuring that distinct Gaussians show high importance.
+Specifically, we introduce an additional term that measures the similarity of the static appearance feature $T \in \mathbb{R}^{N \times D}$ between neighboring Gaussians, ensuring that locally distinct Gaussians show high importance.
 The final importance score is defined as:

-where $\mathcal{N}_i^K$ denotes the set of $K$-nearest neighbors of Gaussian $i$ and $\lambda$ is a scaling factor that adjusts the sensitivity to appearance variation.
+where $\mathcal{N}_i^K$ denotes the set of $K$-nearest neighbors of Gaussian $i$, and $\lambda$ is a scaling factor that adjusts the sensitivity to appearance variation.
 As computing exact $K$-nearest neighbors for every Gaussian is computationally expensive, we approximate neighbor selection by sorting Gaussians in Morton order and selecting Gaussians with adjacent indices as their local neighbors.
 We remove low-importance Gaussians using CDF-based thresholding~\cite{compress1mb} with a threshold $\tau$.